evanjd/python-logi-circle/README.md

   - Replaced requests with aiohttp
   - Added support for turning camera on & off
   - Added update() method to Camera object to refresh data from server
+- 0.1.0
+  - Added preliminary support for live streams (to be improved)

 ## Meta